 Streaming, Meme-ing, Intervening in Meaning: Cultural Translation and the Transformation of Global Popular Culture Through the Creative Use of Online Participatory Technologies

 Led by Dr Sarah Maitland, and supported by the Goldsmiths-LASALLE Partnership Innovation Fund (PIF), Streaming, Meme-ing, Intervening in Meaning is an international multidisciplinary cultural translation research network that will deliver a programme of research workshops, public roundtables and knowledge exchange events aimed at investigating how global audiences are transforming popular culture content produced in other cultural and linguistic contexts through their creative use of online participatory technologies (including video-sharing platforms, static and animated image macro generators, video editing software and livestreaming services).
-Read more about this project…
+Read more about Sarah’s project…